Cross-Modal Causal Intervention for Medical Report Generation: Methodology

-In this section, we first introduce the visual-linguistic pre-training (VLP), followed by the two essential cross-modal causal intervention modules, i.e., the Visual Deconfounding Module (VDM) and the Linguistic Deconfounding Module (LDM).
-Then, we introduce how to integrate VDM and LDM into the VLCI for cross-modal causal intervention.
+In this section, we first introduce the RadCARE framework for pre-training, followed by the two essential cross-modal causal intervention modules, i.e., the Visual Deconfounding Module (VDM) and the Linguistic Deconfounding Module (LDM).
+Then, we introduce how to integrate VDM and LDM into the VLCI for cross-modal causal intervention and complete the CMCRL framework.